-My first visit was intensely emotional.
+My first visits were intensely emotional.
 I took Sharon, the girl I have sponsored since 2009, shopping for new clothes for the first time (both of her parents are dead).
 We walked amid open-air furniture manufacturing to wind our way to Nelson Mandela School with its corrugated iron walls and roofs and joyful children in brilliant red sweaters and wooly hats.

 Sponsoring another girl

-I cry every time I remember Eddah’s face lighting up when she would see me and the passion with which she ran to greet me.
-A fearless feeder of the giraffes on our trip to the Giraffe Center, she had a limitless appetite for chicken, French fries, soda, ice cream and I-pad math games.
+I cry every time I remember Iddah’s face lighting up when she would see me and the passion with which she ran to greet me.
+A fearless feeder of the giraffes on our trip to the Giraffe Center, she had a limitless appetite for chicken, French fries, soda, ice cream, and I-pad math games.

 Culture shock in their own country

 We took our children on safari to spend more time with them and to begin to rectify the injustice that most Kenyans will never see the animals their country is so famous for.
 Typical teenagers, what they most enjoyed was swimming in a pool for the first time and sleeping in luxurious accommodations.
 But they were startled and cowed to be asked what they would like wait staff to bring them having never been to a restaurant before in their lives.
 The disjuncture between the pampering of the safari and the dark slums we returned them to was jarring.
 Peter said simply, “they are safe and used to the dark.”

 Life stories have an impact